dela888/infovis/docs/sources.md

 - National Research Council.
 (2005).
 Population, land use, and environment: Research directions.
 - Rankin, W. J. (2011).
 Minerals, metals and sustainability: meeting future material needs.
 CSIRO publishing.
 - Wang, M., Strokal, M., Burek, P., Kroeze, C., Ma, L., & Janssen, A. B. (2019).
 Excess nutrient loads to Lake Taihu: Opportunities for nutrient reduction.
 Science of the Total Environment, 664, 865-873.
+- Aleksandrova, A. Y., & Timofeeva, S. S. (2021, September).
+Impact of mining of common minerals on the environment and public health.
+In IOP Conference Series: Earth and Environmental Science (Vol. 848, No. 1, p.
+012136).
+IOP Publishing.